USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 Successful compilation of STENEX will produce the library files libsef90\_noop.a for serial compilations and libse\_snl.a for parallel compilations, along with several module files in the `$M3LIB/stenex/$OS` directory.

-References for Section: CMAQ Programs and Libraries
+References for Chapter 7: CMAQ Programs and Libraries
 ---------------------------------------------------

 Arya, P., 1984: Parametric relations for the atmospheric boundary layer.
 Bound.-Layer Meteor., 30, 57–73.